draftcode/fakeio/README.rst

 Example use case
 ----------------

-Assume that you want to write a test for the function that creates an error log only if an error happens, and error log filename can be determined only after the error occurs.
+Assume that you want to write some tests for the function that creates an error log only if an error happens, and the error log filename can be determined only after the error occurs.
 You can write this function like this:

 .. code:: python